University of Auckland logo

 • Leave the assignment unpublished so it stays invisible to students and is excluded from grade calculations.
 Assignments with student submissions cannot be unpublished.

-• In addition to students seeing the points received, the Display grade as setting allows the results in Gradebook to be seen as a percentage, ‘complete/incomplete’, or a letter grade as well.
+• In addition to students seeing the points received, the display grade as setting allows the results in Gradebook to be seen as a percentage, ‘complete/incomplete’, or a letter grade as well.

 • Use Assignments and Quizzes as ungraded learning activities for practice.
-Using the setting Does not count towards final grade will still list it in Assignments, but it will not be included in the Gradebook.
+Using the setting does not count towards final grade will still list it in Assignments, but it will not be included in the Gradebook.

-• Select the appropriate Assessment type:
+• Select the appropriate assessment type:

 • Use ‘No submission’ option if there is nothing to submitted online in Canvas, but a grade still needs to be entered into the Gradebook.
 Examples may include compulsory attendance, a verbal presentation, in-person practical procedure or drama performance, or an art exhibition.